 This is also where you can find and arrange road transport to your next destination.
 Private vehicles – as well as cars summoned via ride-hailing apps – normally use the road closer to the building whilst public transport flows through the parallel road opposite, stopping along the centre island.

-Bear in mind that the locations of specific queueing points and taxi ranks do change from time to time.
-When enquiring with airport personnel as to the whereabouts of this or that service, do so with caution as this could attract the interest of unauthorised touts within earshot (or staff surreptitiously working with them).
+Note that the locations of specific queueing points and taxi ranks do change from time to time.
+Should you find it necessary to ask airport personnel for guidance, do so with caution as this could attract the interest of unauthorised touts within earshot (or staff surreptitiously working with them).
 My preferred method is to ignore all offers of assistance and walk with purpose along the pavement as if I knew precisely where I needed to go, whilst discreetly scanning the scene until I identify the taxi rank or queueing point – or the appropriate signage – for the service I require.